SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/privateconstructors/readme.md

       method: "private {{{ name }}}(){}"
 ~~~~~~~~

-In the GUI Editor, I use the `Show Variables` to create the Mustache template, and then edit the field to add the `private` modifier, brackets and braces to make it syntactically correct.
+In the GUI Editor, I use the `Show Variables` to create the Mustache template and then edit the field to add the `private` modifier, brackets, and braces to make it syntactically correct.

 And this would now allow me to add a private constructor to any class.

+The QuickFix preview helps me because I can see the generated code as I write the Mustache template.

 ## Search for Missing Constructors

-Ideally I don't want to create a recipe that flags an error against every class.
+Ideally, I don't want to create a recipe that flags an error against every class.
 So I'll add some additional conditions in the search so that we only match on classes that do not have a constructor.

 ~~~~~~~~
 search: